About

-Vivy is a electronic health record, using end-to-end encryption which allows customers to securely store and share medical documents
+Vivy is an electronic health record, using end-to-end encryption which allows customers to securely store and share medical documents

 Summary

-As one of the initial designers, I supported by helping to establish the foundation of Vivy, shaping the product vision and pushing to prioritize research and the customer experience.
+As one of the initial designers, I supported by helping to establish the foundation of Vivy, shaping the product vision and pushing to prioritise research and the customer experience.

 Position